Member, College of New Scholars, Artists and Scientists,

 - HIST 3030 - Environmental History (Distance Course)

 I am interested in working with graduate students or honours students whose research plans falls into the broad field of Canadian environmental history.
-I am particularly interested in working with graduate students who would like to conduct research on the history of mining, toxic legacies or other industrial activities in Canada.
+I am particularly interested in working with graduate students who would like to conduct research on the history of mining, mine accidents, occupational health, industrial pollution, toxic legacies or other industrial activities in Canada.
+I can also supervise students more broadly in the field of Canadian environmental history, particulary wildlife conservation and parks and protected areas

 Mica Jorgenson and John Sandlos, “Dust versus Dust: Aluminum Therapy and Silicosis in the Canadian and Global Mining Industries.”
 Canadian Historical Review Vol. 102, No. 1 (March 2021)